Kong/docs.konghq.com/app/konnect/private-connections/aws-privatelink.md

 1. In the AWS Console, connect to your data plane region, open the Endpoints section of the VPC dashboard and [create a new endpoint](https://docs.aws.amazon.com/vpc/latest/privatelink/create-interface-endpoint.html#create-interface-endpoint-aws).

 1. Enter a name tag for the endpoint that includes the {{site.konnect_short_name}} control plane geo that you want to connect to.
-For example: `konnect-us-go`.
+For example: `konnect-us-geo`.

 1. Select the **Other endpoint services** service category.